14 August, 2024

 This rapid expansion of roles for managers and executives is driven by factors like an aging population.
 With more people living longer, healthcare organizations must employ personnel to update operations, processes and facilities for the changing needs of older Americans.
 That transformation can involve more screenings and preventive services, coordinating care among providers and payers, new policies and developing the resources to treat individuals for multiple chronic conditions.

-Advances in health information technology are another reason for job growth, as state-of-the-art tools enable providers to share information securely across multiple systems.
-Analytics and decision tools can reveal patterns in patient data and offer a window into organizational inefficiencies.
+Advances in health information technology are another reason for job growth, as state-of-the-art tools enable medical providers to share information securely across multiple systems.
+Data analytics and decision tools can reveal patterns in patient data and offer a window into organizational inefficiencies.

 For example, researchers at the UCLA Fielding School of Public Health used demographic information to identify the populations that were at greatest risk during the COVID-19 pandemic.
 In addition, University of California hospitals paved the way for better responses to future crises by providing a massive repository of anonymized patient data — including symptoms, medications and lab test results — to a centralized resource at the National Institutes of Health.